Kerala: 10 Left party offices vandalised in Kannur after death of Muslim League worker

 The Indian Union Muslim League alleged that its member Mansur and his brother, a polling agent of the United Democratic Front, were attacked with sharp weapons by a group of Communist Party of India (Marxist) workers during a post-polling clash in Kannur on Tuesday.
 The party accused Left workers of throwing bombs at the two men, a charge the CPI(M) denies.

-Mansur had suffered critical injuries to his leg in the alleged attack, and was admitted to a private hospital in Kozhikode.
+Mansur had suffered critical injuries on his leg, and was admitted to a private hospital in Kozhikode.
 He was declared dead by doctors on Tuesday.
 The police have taken a CPI(M) worker into custody in connection with his death.

 Tensions flared on Wednesday during Mansur’s funeral procession, when some workers of the Muslim League allegedly attacked offices of the CPI(M).
 Three police personnel got injured and a police bus was damaged in the incident, Kannur Superintendent of Police Ilango R told PTI.
 The homes of a few people accused in the murder case were also attacked, he said.